arpanisi/UQ_Dynamics/README.md

 Download the content of the folder, Navigate to the folder, and run 'python nonlinear_example.py'.

 Please refer to the following paper:
-Mukherjee, Arpan, et al. "COMPARISON OF LINEARIZATION AND GRAPH CLUSTERING METHODS FOR UNCERTAINTY QUANTIFICATION OF LARGE SCALE DYNAMICAL SYSTEMS."
-International Journal for Uncertainty Quantification 7.1 (2017).
+Mukherjee, A., Rai, R., Singla, P., Singh, T., & Patra, A. K. (2017).
+COMPARISON OF LINEARIZATION AND GRAPH CLUSTERING METHODS FOR UNCERTAINTY QUANTIFICATION OF LARGE SCALE DYNAMICAL SYSTEMS.
+International Journal for Uncertainty Quantification, 7(1).